Slippy2k/hode-cyxx/techdocs/win32.md

 callLevel_preScreenUpdate(int screen)
 callLevel_postScreenUpdate(int screen)

-// called when starting the level to setup objects callLevel_setupObjects(int screen)
+// called when starting the level from a checkpoint (setup objects) callLevel_setupScreenCheckpoint(int screen)

 // called at each engine tick
 callLevel_tick()